juliycesar17/ice/README.md

 # this is example of  using MVC pattern in JAVASCRIPT
+# as base html template - w3schools.com template because of making emphasize on JAVASCRIPT developmen
 # using MySql for storing data on server (many-to-many relation) :
 # different enterprises make different kinds of icecream and, respectively - different kinds of icecreams are submitted by different
 # enterprises